gpdm/tinycore-targetdisplaymode/README.md

 ### I got boot error complaining something about "device / partition not found"

-Yeah, this may be depending on the size of your USB key.
-Explanations to this are further above and is influenced by the presence of the auto-created `EFI` partition on the USB key.

-Please check again the boot procedure, and choose the appropriate *boot options* on the startup menu that matches your USB key size, either

- * Tiny Core Linux (USB <= 2.0 GiB, without EFI partition)
- * Tiny Core Linux (USB > 2.0 GiB, with EFI partition)

-If that doesn't help, check the notes further above about the device IDs, and their potential need to adaptations in the `grub.cfg` file.
+This could happen given the way how grub.cfg boot entries were managed in the 1.0 release.
+Please see the [old FAQ](https://github.com/gpdm/tinycore-targetdisplaymode/blob/1.0/README.md#i-got-boot-error-complaining-something-about-device--partition-not-found) as a reference.

+In the 1.1 release, device auto-detection is performed and you should actually not encounted this issue any longer.
+Beware though that auto-detection only works correctly if the USB volume label is set to `TINYCORE`.

 ### TDM does not automatically turn on on boot

 Well, it should, unless cables aren't properly seated anyway.
-However, when you are on the Linux console, run the `sudo /usr/bin/tdm_toggle` toggle command manually and see what happens.
+However, when you are on the Linux console, run the `/usr/bin/tdm_toggle` toggle command manually and see what happens.

 If you get an error like "file not found", the packages were not properly installed.
-This is indicative to the partition scheme, wrong or mismatching device identifiers, or the wrong boot option being chosen.
+This is indicative to the partition scheme, or, more likely, a wrong volume label (see FAQ item above for more details).
-Please check the previous FAQ question & answer to further details.

 ### Help, I get "Target Display Mode: ioperm failed: Operation not permitted"

-This happens if you're logged in on the main console (default on startup, or reachable by ALT-F1 (you may need to use ALT-fn-F1 depending on your Mac keyboard).

-The main console is logged in with the tc default account, which can't change the TDM via CLI.
-If you want to do that, run it like this:
+This error was seen only in the release 1.0.
+See the [old FAQ](https://github.com/gpdm/tinycore-targetdisplaymode/blob/1.0/README.md#help-i-get-target-display-mode-ioperm-failed-operation-not-permitted) as a reference.

+In release 1.1, this was fixed by having the helper utilities always perform privileges elevation internally.
+So, in essence, you can call them like this (in release 1.0, this was mandatory):

 `sudo tdm_toggle`